How to use App Connect with HTTP

 String.

-- Click Edit mappings to expose these properties as fields and then specify
+- Click Edit mappings to show these properties as fields, then specify

 their values.
-(To add or remove properties, you can click Edit properties.)
+(To add or remove properties, click Edit properties.)

-To update the name of a defined property, you must ensure that the associated field is empty before you click Edit properties.
+To update the name of a defined property, make sure that the associated field is empty before you click Edit properties.
 For more information about specifying data properties, see Defining your own data properties.

 - Click Add property to define each property with a data type of